zitadel/zitadel/docs/docs/apis/proto/management.md

 > **rpc** UpdateCustomPrivacyPolicy([UpdateCustomPrivacyPolicyRequest](#updatecustomprivacypolicyrequest))
 [UpdateCustomPrivacyPolicyResponse](#updatecustomprivacypolicyresponse)

-Update the privacy complexity policy for the organisation With this policy privacy relevant things can be configured (e.g. tos link) Variable {{.Lang}} can be set to have different links based on the language
+Update the privacy policy for the organisation
+With this policy privacy relevant things can be configured (e.g. tos link) Variable {{.Lang}} can be set to have different links based on the language